Transport in Hong Kong: Ports and harbours

-The port of Hong Kong has always been a key factor in the development and prosperity of the territory, which is strategically located on the Far East trade routes and is in the geographical centre of the fast-developing Asia-Pacific Basin.
+The port of Hong Kong has been a key factor in the development and prosperity of the territory, which is strategically located on the Far East trade routes and is in the geographical centre of the fast-developing Asia-Pacific Basin.
 The sheltered harbour provides good access and a safe haven for vessels calling at the port from around the world.

 The Victoria Harbour is one of the busiest ports in the world.
 An average of 220,000 ships visit the harbour each year, including both oceanliners and river vessels, carrying both goods and passengers.
 The container port in Hong Kong is one of the busiest in the world.
 The Kwai Chung Terminal operates 24 hours a day.
 Together with other facilities in Victoria Harbour, they handled more than in 2005.
 Some 400 container liners serve Hong Kong weekly, connecting to over 500 destinations around the world.